Michel Roux Jr

 Jo Wheatley's book A Passion for Baking is out now.
 Find out more at josblueaga.com.

 My first-ever experience of Christmas was in South Africa when I was six years old.
 My parents brought a small tree in Loburg and we decorated it in silver and gold baubles.
 Mum tied little satsumas, oranges and apples onto the tree so it was part Christmas and part Chinese New Year (satsumas symbolising 'wealth' and apples symbolising 'peace').
 My brother and I received little radio sets for presents.
 We ate roast chicken, stir-fried vegetables and water-cooked pork dumplings; dessert was shop-bought mince pies and chocolates.
 As we were new to the tradition, mum didn't know Western Christmas foods, so we had Chinese New Year foods instead!

 Last year, my other half and I hosted Christmas at our place and I did a roast turkey dinner with all the trimmings.

-We ate lobster and roast duck brioche rolls for tea and then turkey for Christmas dinner, followed by Christmas pudding and mince pies and then a cheese board.
-In between courses, we opened presents, played Trivial Pursuit, watched Bridget Jone's Diary.... basically we try to make the day as long and as enjoyable as possible!
-Christmas for our family is really centred around food...it's a day of non-stop feasting... indulgent it may be, but we do like to spoil our families.
+We ate lobster and roast duck brioche rolls for tea and then turkey for Christmas dinner, followed by Christmas pudding and mince pies and a cheeseboard.
+Between courses, we opened presents, played Trivial Pursuit, watched Bridget Jones's Diary... basically we try to make the day as long and enjoyable as possible!
+Christmas for our family is really centred around food – it's a day of non-stop feasting.
+Indulgent it may be, but we do like to spoil our families.

-You can find recipes and blogs from Ching-He Huant at chinghehuang.com.
+You can find recipes and blogs from Ching-He Huang at chinghehuang.com.

-What are your favourite memories of Christmas?
-And how has it changed for you?
+What are your favourite memories of Christmas, and how has it changed for you?
+Leave a comment below...